owlbarn/tutorial/book/case-recommender/README.md

 We query $1,000$ points in each experiment.
 The results presented in [@fig:case-recommender:exp01] correspond to the mean values of the aggregated nearest neighbours of the $1,000$ query points discovered by PANNS out of $100$ experiment runs.
 Note that $x$-axis represents the "size of search space" which is defined by the number of unique points within the union of all the leaf clusters that the query point fall in.
 Therefore, given the same search space size, using more tress indicates that the leaf clusters become smaller.
 As we can see in [@fig:case-recommender:exp01], for a given $x$ value, the curves move upwards as we use more and more trees, indicating that the accuracy improves.
 As shown in the case of 50 trees, almost $80\%$ of the actual nearest neighbours are found by performing a search over the $10\%$ of the data set.

-TODO: perhaps a bit more conclusion from Fig.5 and Fig.6.

-Our empirical results clearly show the benefits of using more trees instead of using larger clusters for improving search accuracy.
+Our empirical results clearly show *the benefits of using more trees instead of using larger clusters for improving search accuracy*.
 Moreover, regarding the searching performance, since searching can be easily parallelised, using more trees will not impact the searching time.

 ### Optimise Index Algorithm